 Project leads manage the flow of information between internal teams and external stakeholders, including executives, clients, and vendors.
 Communication strategies differ by audience: executives receive high-level impact summaries, while technical teams receive detailed requirement breakdowns.

-This role goes beyond status updates.
+This role goes beyond status updates too.
 Leaders manage expectations, guide decision-making, and show how individual contributions connect to broader objectives.
-Centralized dashboards and automated reporting in platforms like monday work management reduce manual tracking and increase organizational visibility.

 Risk identification and mitigation